 The words repeated themselves in her mind in strange, disembodied voices, darker than the ones she was used to hearing near Word Walls, less human than even the chanting of the dragon-priests.
-Had she not been frustrated because she hadn't managed to read the rest of that book, she might have found it disturbing.
+Had Malvina not been frustrated because she hadn't managed to read the rest of that book, she might have found it disturbing.

 Or maybe not; once three or so Daedric Princes got into your head, you started to find few things disturbing anymore.
-Still, it wasn't every day the Dragonborn was eaten, quite literally, by a book.
+Still, it wasn't every day that the Last Dragonborn was eaten, quite literally, by a book.

 Malvina mentally gave Solstheim some extra credits for its originality.

-Directly in front of herself she gradually started to make out new sound and a new voice, definitely human and in all probability haughty.
+Directly in front of herself Malvina gradually started to make out new sound and a new voice, definitely human and in all probability haughty.
 "The time comes soon when…" Oh, it was human, male, and smug, no doubt about it.

 When the world came into focus around her, it did so explosively.
 There were dragons, lightning spells and floating 'I-have-no-idea-what-you-are-but-you-look-like-something-related-to-a-netch' entities.
 She couldn't have said that she was surprised to find herself on her knees in no time, palms flat against the ground in an effort to balance herself.
-All Malvina could have said was that she was impressed.
+All Malvina could say was that she was impressed.